sbettid/CustomJ48/README.md

     The tree is specified in a recursive way, where each node, except the leafs, contains the list of      its children nodes.
 Moreover, every node has a label attribute specifying the attribute used to split the data at the given point.
 All nodes (except the root) have an edgeLabel property, which represents the label of the edge from the parent node.

-Independently from the chosen export format, it is possible to activate the pruning capability.
+Independently from the chosen export format, it is possible to activate the pruning and empty string capabilities.

 ## Pruning feature

-In the scope of our project, the pruning capability was necessary because the algorithm, given an attribute, adds an edge labelled with any value that it is able to find for the given attribute in the whole dataset, although possibly no instances reach that node, an intended behaviour used by C4.5 to avoid overfitting.
+In the scope of our project, the pruning capability was necessary because the algorithm, given an attribute, adds an edge labelled with any value that it is able to find for the given attribute in the whole data set, although possibly no instances reach that node, an intended behaviour used by C4.5 to avoid overfitting.

 However, in our chatbot creation case, we assumed that the data set contains all possible legal combinations and therefore, such branches, were not desired and would have led to a misleading tree.
 For this reason, the different export functions that were encoded allow a parameter that enables the pruning of branches reached by no instances as soon as they are discovered.

+##Empty string replacement

+Another aspect we had to consider, in our project, was the usage of the empty string in a CSV data set.
+Weka usually considers the empty string the same as a question mark, which is used to represent missing values.
+In our case, the empty string was an actual value and its interpretation as missing value would have led to a misleading tree.

+In fact, when encountering an instance with a missing value, Weka splits it making it a fractional instance of every possible value available for the attribute, which is clearly different than having an empty string as an independent value.

+Our implementation replaces empty strings with a custom value (the underscore), to make them actual values for Weka when building the tree.
+As noted before, when exporting, the underscore is replaced back with the empty string.

 ## Installation

 There are two ways to use this application:

 1. If you do not need to modify the sources of the application you can simply use the compiled JAR that you can find here on GitLab at the following address [address goes here].
-Once downloaded, you can simply launch it with the java command `java -jar customJ48.jar -d your_dataset` specifying after the name of the file the desired options (more on that in the [Usage section](#usage)).
+Once downloaded, you can simply launch it with the java command `java -jar customJ48.jar -d your_data set` specifying after the name of the file the desired options (more on that in the [Usage section](#usage)).

 2. On the other hand, if you would like to modify the source code, feel free to do it!
 The J48 application requires Weka 3.8.3 stable.
 Dependencies have all been managed using Maven and therefore you can install and run the software following these steps:
 	1. Make sure that you have Maven installed.
 If that is not the case, you can download the latest version from the [Maven website](https://maven.apache.org/).